Dash had his 12-Week Vet Visit and the Parvo Shot today. He is 24 pounds and has the best disposition. He is just a gorgeous boy!

 Loose stools can be caused by stress but should you see them it is best to keep an eye on things.
 The cost of the fecal exam can put your mind at ease.
 Many times these issues resolve without medication–that is optimal.
 Pumpkin or squash are helpful.
 Bloody or mucous filled stools (a bigger concern) should be checked.
 If you see them, don’t think the worst–so far, no OwyheeStar pup has been lost to the Parvovirus.
 (I hold my breath as I type that statement, but following our recommendations helps keep your new family member safe).
 There are a number of things that can bring on such an event (terrible diarrhea)–the parasite infestation, and irritated gut, etc. Some Weims have a very sensitive stomach.
 The same ones may not leave the woodpile alone or stay out of the trashcan. (oops) It is imperative that you are proactive and find a solution–not only can ingesting these garbage-can-finds be upsetting, but it can also be life-threatening.

 Posted on November 7, 2017, in Bernie X Boone, Bringing home the Weimaraner, Companion Weimaraner, Dangers, General Health, Health and Wellness, Ingested items, OwyheeStar Gray Ghost, OwyheeStar Weim, Owyheestar Weimaraner, Previous Pup Update, Raising Versatile Hunting Weims, Vaccine Info, Veterinary Topics and tagged California OwyheeStar, California OwyheeStars, California Weimaraner, California Weims, Gray Ghost, Gray Weim, Silver Gray Male Pup, Silver Gray Weim, Silver Gray Weimaraner, Silver Gray Weimaraner Puppy.
 Bookmark the permalink.
-Comments Off on Dash.
+Leave a comment.